ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 .. tip::

     The simplest way to determine these values is to use the tools available in the ``Tune parameters tab``.
 See more instructions in this section :ref:`tune-parameters-tab` and here :confval:`Spot minimum z-size (μm)`.

 Once you have inserted these values you should now see the following at the :confval:`Spot (z, y, x) minimum dimensions (radius)` parameter::

-    Spot (z, y, x) minimum dimensions (radius)  (1.0, 0.4366, 0.4366) μm (4.1667, 6.0586, 6.0586) pxl
+    Spot (z, y, x) minimum dimensions (radius)  (1.0, 0.4357, 0.4357) μm (2.8571, 6.479, 6.479) pxl

+Pre-processing
+^^^^^^^^^^^^^^

+For the pre-processing activating or not the :confval:`Aggregate cells prior analysis` will not make any difference becasue we are working with a single mother-daughter pair.
+If we would be working with multiple cells and we already know that some cells in the image do not have spots activating this paramenter might be very important (especially if we use ``Thresholding`` for the :confval:`Spots segmentation method`).

+We do not need to activate :confval:`Remove hot pixels` because this specific dataset does not have any very bright isolated single pixel.

+We leave the :confval:`Initial gaussian filter sigma` to 0.75 because we want to activate :confval:`Sharpen spots signal prior detection`.
+When sharpening is active, the gaussian filtered image is not used for detection but only for quantification.
+Using a small gaussian sigma is recommended to remove some of the background noise.
+With a higher sigma the smoothing would be to aggressive, especially because we are dealing with low signal-to-noise ratio.

 .. toctree::
     :hidden: